-The next Youth Concert Series is scheduled for January 11, 14, 15 and 16, 2013, with two concerts presented each day.
-During the program, one of the winners of the Young Artists' Competition will be featured with the orchestra.
-The purpose of this section of the concert is not only to give the soloist the opportunity to perform with a professional orchestra, but also to show the students in the audience that one does not have to be "old" to play classical music well.
+The purpose of showcasing the winners of the concerto competition is not only to give the soloists the opportunity to perform with a professional orchestra, but also to show the students in the audience that one does not have to be "old" to play classical music well.
 In fact, as will be pointed out, most musicians begin their classical training when they are close to the same age as the members of the audience.
 Following the soloist's performance, the Philharmonic continues to perform a wide variety of music for the children.

-To date, the Las Vegas Philharmonic has performed 90 concerts for young people in the Las Vegas area, reaching well over 140,000 students.
+To date, the Las Vegas Philharmonic has performed over 100 concerts for young people in the Las Vegas area, reaching over 196,000 students.
 These concerts are presented to the young people of our community free of charge.
 Since its inception in 1999, the Philharmonic's Board of Directors has provided well over $600,000 to underwrite this worthwhile series.
 We are proud of the role that the Philharmonic has been able to play in the nurturing and education of our children.